oVirt/ovirt-site/source/release/3.5/index.html.md

 Fixed in first rc

+* Need warning message, that appear when you run hosted-engine --deploy via ssh without terminal mode
+ - Hosted Engine on iSCSI setup doesn't allow LUN choice
-* don't ask if the engine installation is complete when setting the second host
+ - don't ask if the engine installation is complete when setting the second host
  - multicast mac address should be filtered by hosted-engine-setup Fixed in second beta